 Dr. Katherine Brown

-Dr. Katherine Brown is an assistant professor of Criminal Justice in the School of Criminology, Criminal Justice, and Strategic Studies.
+Dr. Katherine Brown is a Professional Associate Professor in the Department of Criminal Justice at Tarleton State University.
 Dr. Brown is also a Faculty Affiliate in The Institute on Violence Against Women and Human Trafficking at Tarleton.
-In addition to her interest in crimes against women and children, her research interests include: child abduction murder investigation, crime scene investigation, serial murder, crime scene assessment, technology facilitated crimes against children, forensic evidence and other solvability factors affecting murder investigations.
+In addition to her interest in crimes against women and children, her research interests include: child abduction murder investigation, crime scene investigation, serial murder, crime scene assessment, technology facilitated crimes against children, forensic evidence and other solvability factors affecting murder investigations

 Dr. Helligso is an Assistant Professor of Public Administration at Tarleton State University.
 His research centers around health policy, and his current teaching and research interests include: health policy, ethics, policy analysis, public budgeting, health care economics, human resource management, and leadership.